-All of us at the University of Lincoln look forward to your return, as both students of Lincoln Medical School and citizens of Lincoln.
-We are committed to helping you keep safe and to ensuring that you make the most of the opportunities available to you while studying with us.
-We know that, in turn, you will support your University community and neighbours in the city by following all Government guidelines and local safety measures.
+All of us at the University look forward to your return, as both students of Lincoln Medical School and citizens of Lincoln.
+We are committed to helping you keep safe and to ensuring that you make the most of the opportunities that studying for a Nottingham degree offers.
+We know that, in turn, you will support your University community and neighbours in the city by following all Government guidelines and local safety measures that may be in place.

-Our plans to welcome you back to campus will continue to develop as new Government guidelines and regulations emerge, and we will contact you regularly with further information and any changes to our approach.
+Our plans to welcome you back to campus will continue to develop as new Government guidelines and regulations emerge, and we will contact you near the start of the academic year with further information and any changes to our approach.

-In the meantime, we have summarised a few things below regarding information on our arrangements to welcome you back to campus in September 2020.
+In the meantime, we have summarised a few things below regarding information on our arrangements to welcome you back to campus in September 2021.
+Please use the drop-down menus available below.

-For students progressing into Year 1 of Medicine from Foundation Year, the start of term is Monday 21 September, 2020, along with the new Year 1 cohort.
-Teaching will commence on Monday 28 September, 2020.
+For students progressing into Year 1 of Medicine from the Foundation Year, the start of term is Monday 27 September 2021, along with the new Year 1 cohort.
+Teaching will commence on Monday 4 October 2021.

 You will receive an email notification from the University of Nottingham at the end of August which will contain further details of how to complete the online registration process in order to re-register onto your course.
 All returning students are required to register at the start of each academic year.

-If you have any questions or queries about accommodation you can contact the Lincoln Accommodation team via email at firstname.lastname@example.org.
-It will help the team deal with your enquiry if you indicate that you are a student of the Lincoln Medical School in the subject title.
+If you have any questions or queries about accommodation you can contact the Lincoln Accommodation Team via email at firstname.lastname@example.org.
+It will help the team deal with your enquiry if you indicate that you are a student of Lincoln Medical School in the subject title.

-Due to the uncertainty of COVID-19, we know you’ll understand that we cannot confirm what events and socials we will be hosting this year, but rest assured, we will still be here to meet your social and educational needs as best as we can.
+Due to the uncertainty of Covid-19, we know you’ll understand that we cannot confirm what events and socials we will be hosting this year, but rest assured, we will still be here to meet your social and educational needs as best as we can.
 In these uncertain times we feel it is particularly important that everyone feels fully supported.
-The University of Lincoln Students’ Union are planning for a variety of different events for new and returning students.
-Further information will be provided by the Students' Union in due course.
-For the most up-to-date information please visit www.lincolnsu.com.
-To keep updated on all things MedSoc, please visit our website and follow us on Instagram and Facebook.
+The Students’ Union Advice Centre has a team of trained Advisors who can provide you with free impartial and confidential advice, support, and representation independent of the University.
+The Advice Centre is open from Monday to Friday and can offer you assistance with academic, financial, housing and welfare queries either through in-person meetings, phone/Teams appointments or email correspondence.
+Should you ever need any support from the Students’ Union Advice Centre, you can contact them by emailing email@example.com, booking an online appointment here, or by giving them a ring on 01522 837000.

-A range of resources and contact details for Student Services can be found on their website https://studentservices.lincoln.ac.uk/.
+A range of resources and contact details for Student Services can be found here https://studentservices.lincoln.ac.uk/.

 As always, your personal tutor will be a key point of contact for both academic and pastoral support - in person or online.
 Do get in touch with them if you have not already done so.